Skip over navigation

 - Rachelle Williams, M.S.
 Isolated bacteria associated with bottlenose dophin blood and tissue samples.
 Her samples came from Barrataria Bay, LA and Sarasota Bay, FL and were collected by NOAA scientists.
 She graduated in May 2014.

-- Yimo "Gabrielle" Yang, M.S. student, B.S. in Ecology, Ocean University of China, Qingdao.
+- Yimo "Gabrielle" Yang, M.S. student, B.S. in Ecology, Ocean University of China, Qingdao, started in 2014.
 She is using both culture based and molecular techniques (micro-biomics) to study the bacteria associated with selected elasmobranchs.